Thumby

 If there is a weakness here, it is not necessarily fatal.
 It simply means the smartest pitch for this handheld is often the honest one: let it own the systems it handles confidently and do not pretend it is built to brute-force every wish list.

 Thumby leaves the strongest impression when you frame it as a recommendation for players who care about nostalgia, portability, and quick pick-up sessions.
-That is also what turns the buying advice from noise into something useful.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Display-first pick is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.